D3VIIx/Config-Installer/v1.0/README.md

-config-activation  | This tag is used to control how a config is activated. config-deactivation  | This tag is used to control how a config is deactivated. config-ytvideo  | This tag is used to link to the channel of the config creator.
+config-activation  | This tag is used to control how a config is activated. config-deactivation  | This tag is used to control how a config is deactivated. config-ytvideo  | This tag is used to link to the channel of the config creator. config-type  | This tag let's you specify if your config is for FF or FF Max config-version-limit  | This tag lets you specify which version of free fire your config is compatible with.

 Now i will be explaining the **CONFIG TAGS**  mentioned above.